RobKokochak/robks-personal-site/src/content/blog/justifying-automated-testing.md

 These projects probably aren't anywhere near the scale of a production application, and are usually short-lived - at most, a semester or two.

 Like many things in life, procedures, terms, and justifications for best-practices in software engineering can often-times only be understood by exposure.
 You have to experience the problem to understand the solution.
-You can know a lot about programming paradigms, protocols, algorithms, and the particular tech stack you've chosen, but you just can't understand the workflow of a software engineering team until you've worked in one.
+You can know a lot about programming paradigms, protocols, algorithms, and the particular tech stack you've chosen, but you can't truly understand the workflow of a software engineering team until you've worked in one.

 And it wasn't until I was fairly deep in my first role as a software developer, building new features on a legacy codebase and experiencing countless bugs, refactors, outdated code, and deployment errors,